 Cyndi Turner, LCSW, LSATP, MAC has been a therapist for almost three decades.
 She is the Co-Founder & Clinical Director of Insight Into Action Therapy and Insight Recovery Centers and is a national trainer on alcohol moderation.
 Cyndi is the author of Can I Keep Drinking?
 How You Can Decide When Enough is Enough, The Clinician’s Guide to Alcohol Moderation: Alternative Methods and Management Techniques, and Practicing Alcohol Moderation: A Comprehensive Workbook.

-To receive a CE certificate, you must complete the entirety of the online course.
-Partial credit will not be awarded to those who attend only a portion of the course.
-For recorded lectures and webinars, participants must complete a post test and an evaluation, noting the length of time to complete the course.
+To receive a CE certificate, you must complete the entirety of the recorded webinar or recorded video presentation.
+Partial credit will not be awarded to those who attend only a portion of the class.
+For recorded webinars and online courses, participants must complete an evaluation and a post test, noting the length of time to complete the course.
+Participants must earn a minimum score of 80 percent on the post test in order to earn CEs.
+Retesting is allowed up to five (5) times.
+If a passing score is not achieved, CEs will not be awarded.
+Links to the evaluation and post test are available in SmithOnline.
 Participants must also complete an attestation of completion for each fully completed course.
-It is attendees responsibility to contact their state licensing board/certification boards to determine eligibility to meet continuing education requirements.
+A copy of the attestation is available in SmithOnline.
+It is attendee’s responsibility to contact their state licensing board/certification boards to determine eligibility to meet continuing education requirements.

 Upon completing the course evaluation and successfully passing the post test, participants will be emailed their online certificate within 30 days of course completion.
 Participants should save and/or print the certificate upon receipt for their records.
 Receiving the CE certificate is contingent on submitting attestion, completion of the evaluation and passing the post test.